A VISUAL LANGUAGE SPEAKING FOR THE CLIMATE, NATURE AND HER WILD CREATURES

 ENVIRONMENTAL RESPONSIBILITY STATEMENT

 Climate change, ocean pollution, habitat loss and the current rapid rate of extinction have devastating implications as the biggest challenges we face.
 We must act with urgency to resolve these critical concerns, as our planet is fast approaching irreversible tipping points.
 Biodiversity forms the web of life that we depend on, it is essential to the healthy functioning of ecosystems around the world and is the result of 4.5 billion years of evolution.
 Over half of global GDP is dependent on nature, but nature is in crisis.
 The main driver of biodiversity loss is human activity and climate change is an increasingly important factor which depends on biodiversity as part of the solution, so the two are interlinked.
+The web of life on this planet is intricately connected.
+Scientists predict that humanity’s footprint may cause the loss of 50% of all species by the end of the century.
+Species extinction does not happen in isolation.
+Humanitarian crises, food insecurity and forced displacement which disproportionately affect the Global South means that we are all racing extinction and we cannot afford to lose.

 ARTIVISM

 Art does not exist in a vacuum, and now more than ever it is the role of an artist to hold a mirror up to the critical issues of our time, using artwork as a vehicle for a larger purpose.
 The international language of art is an extraordinary agent for discourse around momentous and difficult topics such as climate change and biodiversity loss.
-As an industry and as individuals we must also act urgently to reduce the impact on the environment of travel, shipping, materials and energy.
+As an industry and as individuals we must act urgently to reduce the impact on the environment of travel, shipping, materials and energy.

 I work in collections which represent my own identity and values, collating art, science and nature.
 Environmental references such as climate change and mass extinction have been the central focus of my image making for more than two decades and these subjects have also been instrumental in shaping my entire life.
 My work, which was chosen by the organising committee to be exhibited at COP26 to illustrate species extinction and habitat loss, highlights the human connection to the natural world and the simultaneous impact on critical ecosystems and species.
-To be true to my values I am committed to creating work that is both aesthetically and environmentally significant and I extend this philosophy to include regularly donating funds raised from the sale of paintings to climate, conservation and environmental organisations.
+To be true to my values I use only Natural Earth Pigments, certified non-toxic with no harm to the environment, these paints have a connection with nature and the earth beneath our feet and are the perfect vehicle for translating the messages inherent within my work.
+I am committed to creating work that is both aesthetically and environmentally significant and I extend this philosophy to include regularly donating funds raised from the sale of paintings to climate, conservation and environmental organisations.
 In this capacity my auctioned paintings have raised substantial funds to enable on-the-ground projects around the world, ensuring that my art has a direct connection and a positive effect on the content it speaks about.
-For more detailed information see CONSERVATION, PARTNERS AND AWARDS.

 ACTIONS TAKEN TO RAISE FUNDS THROUGH THE SALE OF ARTWORK: